lameuler/entangler/README.md

 bun start
 ```

-This will host the site at http://localhost:6131.
-Alternatively, you can run a development server using `npm run dev` or `bun run dev`.
+This will host the site at http://localhost:6131 and call the live API (https://quantum-entang.ler.sg).
+Alternatively, you can run a development server using `npm run dev` or `bun run dev` which will call the API locally at http://localhost:6132.

 To build the frontend for deployment to static hosting, run:
 ```sh